 - Pour 1 to 2 Pints of granular salt into the top of the softener.

-- Replace the lid ensuring that the rubber seal is clean and tighten top knob.
+- Replace the lid ensuring that the rubber seal is clean and tighten the top knob.

 - Turn top tap to 9 o’clock ‐ Make sure that the drain pipe from the bottom tap is still into a drain or sink.
-A low flow of water will continue from this hose during regeneration.
+Low flow of water will continue from this hose during regeneration.

 - Allow the water to flow for about 20 minutes or until the water going into the sink no longer tastes salty, and runs clear.